Monday, April 29, 2024

 Anyway, we had an unbelievably informative walk around Belfast City Centre, stopping at corners and store fronts where assassinations, IRA bombings, and the cycle of violent action, reaction, vengeance, and revenge took place where many of the victims were innocent citizens.
 Steve provided detailed historical context peppered with first hand knowledge about what we all call "The Troubles."

 It's too complicated to explain here, and even though we were riveted by the information, what Steve really did was highlight what it felt like to live in a police state and with random violence.
 He spoke passionately but calmly about the intergenerational trauma engendered by violence and propaganda that fueled fear, geographic separation, anchoring yet more prejudice.
 This cycle was made worse by economic laws that targeted Catholic men where seventy percent of them in the 60's & 70's were unemployed.
-So, between the historical English majority rule established by the 17th century, and legalized Catholic oppression and discrimination for fear that the outnumbered English protestants might lose their political power in the 20th century, and all of the other factors described earlier, the Northern Ireland was ripe for distrust, prejudice, anger, violence, and retribution.
+So, between the historical English minority rule established by the 17th century, and legalized Catholic oppression and discrimination for fear that the outnumbered English protestants might lose their political power in the 20th century, and all of the other factors described earlier, the Northern Ireland was ripe for distrust, prejudice, anger, violence, and retribution.

 This was one of those experiences that was just too difficult to encapsulate; you had to be there.
 So the pictures I've included here are meaningful to us, because we were there, but I couldn't possibly provide captions describing their significance.